 $39.95

-This great bird's eye view has wonderful images of prominent buildings as well as labeled streets and a legend on the bottom locating 16 churches, businesses and public buildings.
+This colorful bird's eye view has labeled streets and a legend along the bottom that locates 15 churches, businesses and schools, including "Waco University" which would later merge with Baylor Univ. upon it's move from Independence, TX.
 This beautiful reproduction is printed on heavy parchment style paper and is excellent for framing.

 Regular price